eSignature Legality Guide

 Documents That May be Signed Electronically

-Under PIPEDA, a requirement under a provision of federal law for a signature is satisfied by an electronic signature if:
+Under PIPEDA, a requirement under federal law for a signature is satisfied by an electronic signature if:

-• The provision is listed in the applicable schedules to PIPEDA (currently, these schedules only list certain provisions from the following federal legislation and regulations: Federal Real Property and Federal Immovables Act, Canada Labour Code, Canada Land Surveys Act, and the Federal Real Property Regulations); and
+The relevant legal provision is listed in the applicable schedules to PIPEDA (currently, these schedules only list certain provisions from the following federal legislation and regulations: Federal Real Property and Federal Immovables Act, Canada Labour Code, Canada Land Surveys Act, and the Federal Real Property Regulations); and

-• Regulations respecting the application of section 43 have been complied with.
-Note that at this time there is only one regulation affecting this section, and it only relates to the electronic signature of the Minister or an officer authorized under the Federal Real Property and Federal Immovables Act.
+Regulations respecting the application of section 43 have been complied with.
+Currently there is only one regulation affecting this section, and it only relates to the electronic signature of the Minister or an officer authorized under the Federal Real Property and Federal Immovables Act.

 The following transaction types in Alberta, BC, Ontario, and Quebec are generally eligible for the use of electronic signatures: